 Take a big breath and prepare accordingly.

-*Disclaimer: This post contains links to many different gift ideas.
+*Disclaimer: This post contains links, for your convenience, to many different gift ideas.
 Some are affiliate links and some are not.
-The affiliate programs help curb the costs of running my blog.
 Always feel free to shop around for better prices and brands.
 Or even better, find these items in great condition at a Mom2Mom sale or on your local rummage sale sites.
 I try to suggest products I either have or that have great reviews and I would be willing to own myself.
 Always do your own research as well.

 It’s time to stop managing our families and start leading them!

 2 years ago I was running around like a chicken with my head cut off.
 I had no capacity to mom on purpose.

 Living with less has gifted me time, space and some much needed perspective of what truly matters most.
 Below is the link to my FREE Beginner’s Declutter Like a Minimalist Guidebook.
 It takes a deeper look at the 7 Steps to getting started highlighted in my popular post, Declutter Like a Minimalist.